alpha1125/mercurePhp/readme.md

 php publish.php # sends a message to all open pages (including different browsers) that have the above page open.
 ```

+# Example 2: multiple private topics, and one common public topic

 ## indexUser.php
 https://localhost:8000/indexUser.php?user=1
 https://localhost:8000/indexUser.php?user=2